 Both clear and patterned glass is acceptable.
 If you use old windows as the glazing for your greenhouse, any existing hinges can be used to open the roof during hot months, naturally cooling the greenhouse.
 Single pane glass is heavier than plastic, yet breaks easily.
 That said, glass must be attached to your greenhouse with brackets to keep it from breaking as it expands and contracts with seasonal temperatures.

 Plastic sheeting appropriate for greenhouses includes polyethylene, copolímeto ethylene, vinyl acetate, and polyvinyl chloride plastics.
-They are easy to lift, cut, and fit to the frame of your greenhouse.
+They are easy to lift, cut, and fit into the frame of your greenhouse.
 Plastic films reflect the intense summer heat, and the frame of your structure can be a bit more flexible with sheeting.
 However, plastic films only withstand weathering for 2-4 years.

-Polymethyl methacrylate (acrylic, acrylic glass, plexiglass), polycarbonate, and polyester are stiff plastics that work well on greenhouses.
+Polymethyl methacrylate (acrylic, acrylic glass, plexiglass), polycarbonate, and polyester are stiff plastics that work well in greenhouses.
 These materials are manufactured in sheets and are easier to cut than glass, but more difficult to maneuver than flexible plastic films.
 However, polycarbonate is almost as transparent and strong as glass.
 If you choose double or triple-wall polycarbonate, it can have an R-value (ability to insulate) up to three times that of glass.

-All in all, your best option depends on cost and the amount of insulation your greenhouse needs.
+All in all, your best option depends on the cost and amount of insulation your greenhouse needs.
 Any transparent material can be used as long as it lets the light in, allows the air to circulate, and withstands heavy snow and wind.